elwinar/phototrail/apidoc.md

 ## Authentication

 With the API token retrieved from Auth0's flow.
+This token must be provided in each request to the API endpoint.

 ```
 Authentication: Bearer <token>
 ```

 ## Errors

+Error are represented by the `error` key of the response.

 ```
 500 Internal Server Error